forqa/skeleton/README.md

 # skeleton
-CLI for fast generating multi language page objects from iOS and Android screens.
+Tool for fast generating multi language page objects from iOS and Android screens.

 Prerequisites: